History of the SGS&C

 Developers also benefit from the regional Challenges – the student and grand prize winners are automatic finalists for all relevant awards in the SGS&C, and get assistance to attend I/ITSEC in Orlando, Florida!

-Serious Game advocates – contact us if you are interested in partnering your serious games competition with SGS&C, or establishing a Challenge in Europe, Asia or South America Serious Game developers.
+Serious Game advocates – contact us if you are interested in partnering your serious games competition with SGS&C, or establishing a Challenge in Asia or South America Serious Game developers.
 Take advantage of the opportunities to get your game the exposure and recognition it deserves.
 Enter your regional Challenge and/or the SGS&C at I/ITSEC.